TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- A way to view dedicated server stats?
 	- Remember to keep the old master rcon password so that basic level rcons cannot change it

-- Automatic updater?
-	- Would also solve the problem with cache?

-- Hold user avatar/nickname/other identity in appdata folder
-	- so that we don't have to specify each time a new version comes out

 - We could set a limit to the number of allowed simultaneous muzzle sounds from the same gun
 	- similarly for health decrease sounds